 Samsung did HDR last year with the ill-fated Galaxy Note 7, but it wasn’t Dolby-certified, and there wasn’t much in the way of content.
 That’s only partly true here: the phone ships with a single demo clip, but both Netflix and Amazon have pledged to support HDR streaming to mobile very shortly.

 Is High Dynamic Range video really worth it on a phone, though?
-I think it will, once the content is easy to get hold of.
+I think it will be, once the content is easy to get hold of.

 I’ve seen HDR and SDR versions of LG’s demo video running side-by-side on two G6 handsets, and you really can see an improvement in the HDR version.